hhd-dev/hhd/readme.md

 sudo curl https://raw.githubusercontent.com/antheas/hhd/master/usr/lib/modprobe.d/hhd.conf -o /etc/udev/modprobe.d/hhd.conf
 ```

-This will mean that outside steam and linux native games, the controller will not
-work.
-However, when running in any of the other modes legion go supports (dinput, dual dinput,
-fps mode), HHD adds a shortcuts device, so they are fully usable.

 ### Other gamepad modes
 HHD remaps the xinput mode of the Legion Go controllers into a DS5 controller.
 All other modes function as normal.